logo

 Vermont Paralegal Career and Salary Guide

-Our Vermont paralegal career guide is your starting point for becoming a paralegal or legal assistant.
-Vermont has no statewide requirements to become a paralegal.
-However, obtaining a degree or certificate in paralegal studies and/or becoming a certified paralegal or legal assistant can increase job opportunities and expand your hiring potential.
-This guide is designed to answer your questions about how to become a paralegal in Vermont with salary information, job outlook, and career resources.
-Begin researching your paralegal career with the easy-to-use directory below.
+Although Vermont has no statewide requirements for paralegals, earning a degree or certificate in paralegal studies and obtaining certification can enhance job opportunities and increase your hiring potential.
+This guide is designed to answer your questions about how to become a paralegal in Vermont with salary information, job outlook, and career resources

 Table of Contents